elementary_vectors.functions

 Raised when a multiple of a previously computed elementary vector is detected.

-OUTPUT: Return a list of circuits of the matrix M. These are the nonzero support-minimal elements in the kernel.
+OUTPUT: Return a list of circuits of the matrix.
+These are the nonzero support-minimal elements in the kernel.

 EXAMPLES: